-In-House Training Courses > Exploring the Impact of Micro-aggressions
+Why is Training in the Impact of Micro-aggressions so important?

 “A small act or remark that makes someone feel insulted or treated badly because of their race, sex, etc., even though the insult, etc. may not have been intended, and that can combine with other similar acts or remarks over time to cause emotional harm.”